korpling/ANNIS/docs/user-guide/src/aql/export.md

 you may export it for each search result as a further column using metakeys=genre in the parameters box.

+Most of these exporters do not work well when the corpus uses *multiple segmentations*, like in dialogues.
+If they extract the spanned text for a match, they might have no way of automatically knowing which segmentation is the right one and display an empty span.
+For the CSVExporter, you can set the `segmentation` parameter (e.g. `segmentation=dipl`) to the name of the segmentation, and it will be used as source for the spanned text.

 Note that exporting may be slow if the result set is large.